 The sequence has been adapted and expanded so that we now have Surya Namaskar A and Surya Namaskar B as well, while lots of schools of yoga have other set sequences that they teach.

 How to do Surya Namaskar / Sun Salutation

 There is a set of mantras that are traditionally repeated with each pose of the Surya Namaskar sequence.
 This isn’t something you’ll be taught in most yoga studios and I have never practiced them, so I am not including the mantras in these step-by-step instructions.
 If you’re interested in learning them, this is a good resource.

 Also note that there are many variations of the sequence.

 - Some teachers include Ardha Uttanasana, or replace Ashwa Sanchalanasana with Anjaneyasana.

 - Some substitute Chaturanga Dandasana for Ashtanga Namaskara, some skip the Standing Back Bend and replace it with Anjali Mudra.

 - Some will include Urdhva Mukha Svanasana instead of Bhujangasana.

-The sequence as I instruct it here is based primarily on the original 1928 publication of The Ten Point Way To Health, with the only difference being the inclusion of Ashtanga Namaskara instead of “flat on the floor”, as the book suggests.
+The sequence as I instruct it here is based primarily on the original 1928 publication of The Ten Point Way To Health, with the only differences being the inclusion of Phalakasana (Plank Pose) after Urdhva Mukha Svanasana (Upward Facing Dog Pose) instead of Adho Mukha Svanasana (Down Dog) and I am instructing the more common Ashtanga Namaskara instead of “flat on the floor”, as the book suggests.

 For my detailed instructions on how to do each pose in the sequence (including a video breakdown), follow the linked pose names.